Call for Projects 2022

 SELAVIP is a private foundation that supports housing projects (new housing, land title regularization and water systems) for very poor urban families in the cities of Africa, Asia and Latin America, including the Caribbean.
-Our focus is on addressing «extreme social emergency» faced by urban groups dwelling in precarious and unsafe conditions and places, or exposed to evictions.
-Many poor families cannot dream of accessing conventional housing programs, this is why SELAVIP wants to offer accessible alternatives to these persons.
+Our focus is on addressing «extreme social emergency» faced in priority by urban groups dwelling in precarious and unsafe conditions and places, or exposed to evictions.
+We know that millions of poor families cannot access conventional housing programs, possibly because they do not exist, or public policies have not considered them.
+That is why SELAVIP wants to offer accessible alternatives for these people.

 - To support households that are forced to live in overcrowded conditions, and where a full and healthy family life is simply not possible or where there is a constant risk of eviction.

-- Contribute towards the improvement of urban living conditions to the poorest families living in Latin America, Asia and Africa.
+- Contribute towards the improvement of urban living conditions of the poorest families living in Latin America, Asia and Africa.

 - Identify, evaluate and select projects and initiatives that help poor urban families have access to a better, and more secure housing situation, that look to provide communities with an adequate urban setting.

-- To encourage housing mechanisms that can grow intrinsically over time to help reducing the global slum housing problem
+- To encourage housing mechanisms that can grow intrinsically over time to help reducing the global slums’ housing problem.

 The organizations that are interested in obtaining funds from SELAVIP should consider the following selection criteria in the framework of their project’s presentation:

-III.
-All the projects should propose initiatives that meet housing and sanitation needs from urban families in the developing countries, from housing production or slum improvement, to promotion of community based processes to secure shelter.
+IV.
+All the projects should propose initiatives that meet housing and/or sanitation needs from urban families in the developing countries, from housing production to promotion of community based processes to secure shelter or land.

 V. It is desirable that the project could generate community processes that make habitat improvement sustainable, and promote innovative policies based on the experiences developed by each organization, the sustainable development goals delivered by the UN, and that local or national governments want to support.